 Siobhan Quenby, Professor of Obstetrics at Warwick Medical School and one of the authors of the study, said treatments for recurrent miscarriage often came “out of guesswork, not science” and said the research provided an “excellent scientific justification for steroid-based treatment to prevent miscarriage.”

 “If you have NK cells in the blood they do things like fight infection.
-In the uterus they also have a good function – for example they help in the development of the blood supply to the foetus.
+In the uterus they also have a good function – for example, they help in the development of the blood supply to the fetus.

 Macklon said recurrent miscarriage was probably caused by a number of different factors across different cases.
-“One possible cause is the ability of the lining of the womb to recognise and select good embryos and in some women it isn’t able to do this early enough.”
+“One possible cause is the ability of the lining of the womb to recognize and select good embryos and in some women, it isn’t able to do this early enough.”

-A previous small randomised trial carried out by Quenby showed a marked difference in the chances of going on to have a baby in a group of 20 women treated with steroids versus an identical sized group given placebos.
+A previous small randomized trial carried out by Quenby showed a marked difference in the chances of going on to have a baby in a group of 20 women treated with steroids versus an identically sized group given placebos.
 But she admits that to draw solid conclusions, a trial size of around 700 women is needed.